 Step 5: Hit Save, but don’t click Apply.
 Your router isn’t ready, and it will misbehave if you apply the new settings too early.

-Step 1: Make sure wireless mode is set to AP.
+Step 6: Next, head to the Wireless section, and make sure Wireless Mode is set to AP.
 It should be the default.

-Step 3: Hit Save, but not Apply.
+Step 8: Hit Save, but not Apply.